Skip to main content

 • quickshopsearch.feature.teleport.bypass-cooldown.any-shop: Bypass the teleport cooldown for any shop within the player's world

-• quickshopsearch.feature.teleport.other-world: Teleport to shops within another world
+• quickshopsearch.feature.teleport.other-world: Teleport to locations within another world

 • quickshopsearch.feature.teleport.other-world.bypass-cooldown.same-shop: Bypass the teleport cooldown for the same shop within a foreign world